 Nausea is a common symptom of many ailments, ranging from simple stomach infections to pregnancy to cancer; almost everyone will experience it at some point in their lives.
 It is a feeling of unease in the abdomen or an unsettling in the stomach.
 It is also characterized by an urge to vomit; in fact, it is often a precursor to doing just that.
-Fortunately for you, we've compiled a list of four helpful herbs that can act as natural, calming stomach-savers.
+Fortunately for you, we've compiled a list of four helpful herbs to help with nausea that can act as natural, calming stomach-savers.

 1. Ginger (Zingiber officinale)

-Though researchers are still pinpointing the exact reason behind ginger's gastrointestinal success, there have been studies proving the effectiveness of ginger against nausea (especially as related to pregnancy), motion sickness, and seasickness.
-The compounds in ginger work against the harmful substances upsetting the stomach, thus encouraging and supporting natural digestive processes.
+Though researchers are still pinpointing the exact reason behind ginger's gastrointestinal success, there have been studies proving the effectiveness of ginger against nausea (especially as related to pregnancy), motion sickness, and seasickness.1,2 The compounds in ginger work against the harmful substances upsetting the stomach, thus encouraging and supporting natural digestive processes.

 2. Bitter orange (Citrus x aurantium)

 Folk medicines in different parts of the world, such as the Amazon rainforest and China, have used bitter orange for years against intestinal troubles, such as nausea, indigestion, and constipation.
 Though it has also been linked to increasing blood pressure when used in small doses, it could help your belly chill out.

 3. Peppermint (Menta x piperita)

 Peppermint is used for conditions where a calming and soothing effect is desired.
 In practice, it is excellent against indigestion, irritable bowel syndrome, and other intestinal maladies because it relaxes the stomach muscles and stimulates natural digestion.
 It is also consumed as a tea, rubbed as an oil, or inhaled as an aroma to alleviate various ailments, such as sore throats, headaches, and congestion, which may coincide with your nausea.3